s0hv/Not-a-bot/README.md

 # Requirements
 `requirements.txt` should have most if not all the packages needed to run this bot.
-You still need outside programs such as a MySQL server set up for the bot to work.
+You still need outside programs such as a PostgreSQL server set up for the bot to work.